Maximilian-Seitz/ExDemonKing/chapters/Chapter_2.md

 Contorting my body through the gaps allowed me to slowly close in.
 I found a nest.

-Left behind by it's inhabitant, a defenseless nest greeted me.
+Left behind by its inhabitant, a defenseless nest greeted me.
 I eagerly pulled myself towards it.
 Lifting my head just above, it became clear.
 There were eggs.
 Three small eggs, barely wider than my thumb, waited.